Kong/docs.konghq.com/app/konnect/analytics/use-cases.md

 [screenshot of finished report]

-Where a daily report can help stakeholders understand overall demand for the account API, the per minute report provides a more detailed picture.
-By combining the two reports, you can provide a lot of insight into the usage and performance of your API.

 These reports can provide your stakeholders with the answers to questions like:

 * What does average traffic over time look like for this service?
 * Are there any anomalies, such as spikes or drops in traffic?
 * If there are anomalies, do they repeat?
 Are there any patterns in the data?
 * If there's an issue with API traffic, has it been resolved or is it ongoing?

+#### Comparing daily vs per minute traffic

+Where a daily report can help stakeholders understand overall demand for the account API, the per minute report provides a more detailed picture.
+By combining the two reports, you can provide a lot of insight into the usage and performance of your API.

+For example, if the Accounts API is seeing a high number of requests per day and per minute, the organization may need to explore upgrading the API to handle the load.
+Or, you may need to explore the current monetization policy to take advantage of the traffic.

+If the Accounts API is seeing a low amount traffic per day, but the per minute report shows normal traffic, you could be dealing with a variety of situations:

+* Activity: The API is being used heavily during a specific part of the day.
+* Security: Bots, or scripts, could be attempting to misuse your API.
+* Stability: If the API is experiencing technical issues, such as slow response times or errors, could be resulting in a large number of retries that spike the requests per minute.

 ### Daily API usage by application over the last 30 days